-- Provides comprehensive workshops at select military installations with professionally-trained workshop facilitators from the State Employment Services, military family support services, Department of Labor contractors, or VETS’ staff present the workshops.
+Services include comprehensive workshops held at select military installations.
+The workshops are run by professionally-trained facilitators who work at state employment services, military family support services, Department of Labor contractors, and the VA.

 - Pre-separation counseling